skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

       - Download the document
       - Get it translated to Portuguse
       - Get it apostilled

-- Criminal record certificate `[EMBA]` `[GUID]` `[RELO]`
-  - Has to be with apostille, signed and sealed
-  - `E-apostil` is not working correctly by the moment (15/05/2024), sign and seals are missing, also it lacks some TR characters, so refrain from using it.
-Also the officials in the courthouse don't recommend it.
-Guaranteed way is obtaining physical copy.
-  - To acquire it:
-    1. Go to your local courthouse
-    2. Get your criminal record certificate from the corresponding desk.
-They provide it in any language you want.
-Get both English and Portuguese.
-    3. Now you have to get it apostilled.
-For this, get a copy of your ID card.
-    4. Go to the corresponding room (in the courthouse) for acquiring apostille.
-Give your criminal record certificates and your ID card photocopy.
-    5. They'll most probably tell you to come tomorrow.
-    6. Go and collect your documents.
-Check the signature, stamps and seals.
-Done.

-- Travel medical insurance with 30k EUR coverage `[EMBA]` `[GUID]` `[RELO]`
-  - Has to be valid for 122 days, should start 1 day before the designated travel date

 - Higher education diploma `[EMBA]` `[RELO]`
+  - It has to be related to the field you're going to be working, otherwise it doesn't suffice for D3, you can apply for D1
   - Like all other documents, it has to be translated.
 Portuguese is preferred.
-  - Its not clear for the order of approvals and translations, Embassy has an ambiguous description.
+  - It's not clear for the order of approvals and translations, Embassy has an ambiguous description.
 Some translators claim its the first(1), others claim its the second(2) order.
 For example, Italy expect the order 1 to be done, otherwise they don't recognize.
 For Portugal, there is no clear information.
 But the first one is more guaranteed to be accepted, it won't hurt.
 Just a little more expensive.
 Two possible orderings:
     1. Notary->Apostille->Translation->Notary->Apostille
     2. Translation->Notary->Apostille
   - It should be done around 1-2 work days
   - Notary approval/seal costs for the original diploma (just as is) around 350~ TL at the moment of writing (17/05/2024)
   - Notary approval/seal cost for the translated and apostilled diploma is around 1125~ TL (21/05/2024)

+- Passport `[RELO]` `[EMBA]` `[GUID]`
+  - (valid for at least 1 year)

-- Flight ticket reservation `[EMBA]` `[GUID]`
+- Photocopy of passport `[EMBA]` `[GUID]`
+  - ID page
+  - Visa page(s) that are not empty
+  - Other pages that has signature or stamp
+  - `[GUID]` claims it has to be notarized

 - CV `[RELO]`
   - Translate it to Portuguese
   - No need for notary or apostille,you may simply translate it via conventional tools (google translate, google docs auto translate etc.)
   - Print it out
   - Sign it
-  - Scan it
+  - Scan it (for yourself, to keep a digital copy)

+- Power of Attorney (POA) `[RELO]`
+  - Only if you have an immigration lawyer
+  - For consular services, VFS, visa application, AIMA services, residency permit application

-- Authorization to consult criminal background in Portugal `[RELO]`
+- Solicitor Letter to the consulate `[RELO]`
-  - Essentially allows Portuguese police to perform criminal background search on you
+  - Your immigration attorney/lawyer's letter designated for the consulate.
+  - Basically includes/answers:
+    - How you're qualified for "D3 Highly qualified professional" visa?
+    - What's the proof of your qualification?
+    - Bunch of references to the exact laws
+    - Who is the applicant/client?
+    - Why the applicant/client making this application?
+    - Underlines what is requested from the consulate
+    - Present's his/her self as available to be contacted

+- Travel medical insurance with 30k EUR coverage `[EMBA]` `[GUID]` `[RELO]`
-  - Has to be signed
+  - Has to be valid for 122 days, should start 1 day before the designated travel date

+- Flight ticket reservation `[EMBA]` `[GUID]` `[RELO]`
+  - Try to book direct flight into Portugal, otherwise there'll be additional steps to be taken or certain cumbersome requirements
+    - `[RELO]` says: "If the entry is done in another Schengen country, it should be done the entry declaration within 3 days of arrival in PT, at the immigration Office (AIMA); this is a mandatory step"

-- Applicant letter (cover letter) `[RELO]` `[GUID]`
+- Proof of accommodation in Portugal `[EMBA]` `[RELO]` `[GUID]`
-  - A document indicating your the purpose of your application
+  - Hotel reservation
+  - Lease contract
-  - Has to be signed
+  - Has to be for at least 4 months (120 days).
+The more, the merrier

-- Visa fee in cash `[EMBA]` `[RELO]` `[GUID]`
+- Visa application fee `[EMBA]` `[RELO]` `[GUID]`
-  - In local currency, Turkish Lira if applying from Turkey.
+  - In cash, in native currency (TRL)
-  - Equivalent of €90
+  - Equivalent of €90, conversion rate is unknown so be prepared
-  - Paid in cash
+  - 441 TL indicated by the embassy, at the last time it was updated
+  - Carry sufficient banknotes and coins, as you have to provide the exact amount

+#### File #2
+Auxiliary documents, supportive material and backups.
+These will be used only when needed/asked for.
+Optional.

+- Photocopy of previous visas `[EMBA]`
+- Previous passport that may've expired
+- Birth certificate
+  - You may obtain in multi-language form from the population directorate
+  - Needs to be apostilled
+- Proof of document for your previous job
+  - Indicating work period or last title
+- Bank transactions of the last 6 months
+  - As a rule of thumb, it should be translated.
+Though it is likely the transactions are more than 10 pages with a load of words, it will be hefty to get them translated.
+- Photocopy of Diploma supplement
+  - Diploma supplement is explained in another section, keep reading
+- Photocopy of expired/previous passport's ID page
+  - It would be better to have it notarized
+- Additional copies of visa and passport type photographs, identical

+#### File #3

+Original documents and materials. **The** originals.
+Embassy indicates originals of the documents should also be present at the visa appointment.

+- Higher education diploma
+- Diploma supplement
+  - Diploma supplement is usually handed to you when you receive your diploma
+  - It basically explains the education system/structure of the country where you took that program
+  - It also includes the courses, your scores for each of them, and GPA
+  - Contains information about the program you've completed
+  - Usually compliant with a general format such as UNESCO/CEPES or Bologna.
+  - It is good to have it since it essentially proves your qualification and accredited compatibility of it.
+- Expired/previous passport

 ## Appendix/misc